deepsilicon/Sila/README.md

 ### 1. Data Labeling + Quality Classifiers

-#### 1.1 Generate annotations data quality classifier - distilization
+#### 1.1 Generate Annotations to Create a Data Quality Classifier - Distilliation
 Leverages [TensorRT LLM](https://github.com/NVIDIA/TensorRT-LLM) to perform batched inference given a prompt, model, and data.
 The following script is based off of the `run.py` sample code located in the `/examples/` directory.
 The same runtime flags for the file can be used with the addition of:

 * `--prepend_system_prompt`: Prepends text to the provided sample to help the model generate an output